Donna Erf • June 14, 2022

 Select a Tenant With a Good Credit Score

-You’ll want to find a tenant who will cover the rent on time.
-If they cover their bills on time, there's a good chance they'll cover their rent on time.
+Landlords want to find a tenant who pays rent on time.
+If renters cover their bills on time, there's a good chance they'll cover their rent payments on time.
 There is a fee for obtaining a credit check, and some landlords also require their applicants to cover the credit check fee.

 credit score

-There are two steps to check a tenant's finances:
+There are two steps to check a interested renter's finances:

 1. Confirm the income: